 Spread some yogurt: Get some yogurt and slather a thin layer directly on your burn.
-Let it sit for about 5 to 10 minutes then gently rinse off with cool water.
+Let it sit for about 5 to 10 minutes then gently rinse off with tap water.

-Heal it with honey: Simply spread honey all over the burn, cover with dry clean gauze and let sit.
+Heal it with honey: Spread honey all over the burn, cover with dry clean gauze and let sit.

 Ease dryness with water: Put a cold, damp towel on the affected areas and keep it on for 10 to 15 minutes a few times a day.
-Taking frequent cool showers can help with the pain.
-After you shower, pat dry but remember to leave some water on your skin then apply moisturizer to retain the water in.
+Taking frequent showers can help with the pain.
+After you shower, pat dry but remember to leave some water on your skin then apply some moisturizer.

 FREE BEACH ESSENTIALS PRINTABLE

 Well, for moms like me, I live on checklists!
 So since it’s summer, I’d like to share this FREE printable I designed!
-This will make sure you bring everything you need for your next beach trip with the whole fambam!
+This will make sure you bring everything you need for your next beach trip!
 Remember the sunscreen!
 Just click on the link and download the file!
 I’d appreciate it if you tag me when you use them!

 You can download your FREE BEACH TRIP Checklist here.